 top of page

-Humboldt Literacy Project connects adults 18+ who wish to improve their reading and writing with adult volunteer tutors for free, confidential, one-on-one English language tutoring.
+Humboldt Literacy Project (HLP) connects adults 18+ who wish to improve their reading and writing with adult volunteer tutors for free, confidential, one-on-one English language tutoring.

-1. To get started, complete our online volunteer tutor application here, and contact us to let us know it is submitted.
 We host orientations for new volunteer tutors every 2-3 months, currently on Zoom, and you will be invited to the next one.
+Feel free to call or email with any questions.

 2. While you're waiting, check out the job description here, and review your rights, and your responsibilities, too.
 This is supposed to be fun!